 How to Properly Store Your Swimsuit

 Once you’ve washed your swimsuit with cold water and it is completely dry, the next step is to properly store your swimsuit between uses.
 To allow your swimsuit to maintain its shape, it is important for it to be stored laying flat.
 Hanging your swimsuit can change its shape over time.
 By laying your swimsuits flat on a shelf or in a drawer, you can help preserve their swim form over their lifetime.
-Want to learn more?
+Want to learn more about our swimwear collection?
 Explore our blog for other bikini maintenance tips and help with your vacation packing!